 Description

-Statue on column.
-Mid- to late C18.
-Ashlar.
-Plinth has moulded base and cornice, is vermiculated and stands about five feet high; on the front west face is a fleur-de-lys relief.
-On it stands a Corinthian column about 50 feet high which supports a statue of the Prince of Wales in Roman military dress.
-The column is situated at the top of a slope which rises to the north-east of Hagley Hall (qv).
+The Prince of Wales Column is a Grade II* listed statue on a column, dating from the mid- to late 18th century.
+It is constructed from ashlar stone.
+The plinth features a moulded base and cornice, is vermiculated, and stands about five feet high.
+On the front west face of the plinth is a relief of a fleur-de-lys.
+Rising from the plinth is a Corinthian column that is approximately 50 feet high, which supports a statue of the Prince of Wales dressed in Roman military attire.
+The column is located at the top of a slope that ascends to the north-east of Hagley Hall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.